lvgl/docs_old/tr/html/_sources/overview/file-system.md.txt

 ## Use drivers for images

-[Image](/object-types/img) objects can be open from files too (besides variables stored in the flash)
+[Image](/object-types/img) objects can be opened from files too (besides variables stored in the flash).

-To initialize the for images the following callbacks are required:
+To initialize the image, the following callbacks are required:
 - open
 - close
 - read